What Do Manufacturers Say?

 - Regular solar panel maintenance is key.
 This will keep your solar panel's efficiency higher.

 - In extreme weather conditions try to think of a way to shelter the panels.

 However, before going ahead with the maintenance yourself, it might be a good idea to firstly check how your supplier could help.
 Many of them offer free maintenance and even if that’s not the case, a professional advice is always useful.
 Especially when it’s about an investment as significant as solar panels.

 If you haven’t yet installed solar panels on your home, just keep those things in mind.
 For finding the product that suits your needs best, you are probably going to need professional assistance.
-If you are already interested in taking the first step of your solar adventure, just start researching and get familiar with solar energy and solar panels.
+If you are already interested in taking the first step of your solar adventure, just start researching and get familiar with solar energy and the installation cost of solar panels.